diarmaid-mcmanus/site/content/blog/tpotce-setup.md

 ---
-title: "Installing TPotCE"
+title: "TPotCE Setup"
 date: 2022-10-16T15:40:20Z
 draft: false
 ---

+What is the TPot Honeypot?
+The [TPotCE](https://github.com/telekom-security/tpotce) Honeypot is a collection of simulated services to entice hackers, plus the entire management system needed to run your honeypots and investigate the findings.
+TPot gives you the tools needed to start capturing threats quickly, and build out your own data processing pipeline to further analyze these threats.
+Already fantastic at [release](https://github.security.telekom.com/2015/03/honeypot-tpot-concept.html) in 2015, it has come a long way since then.

+TPotCE Setup & First Look
-Installing TPotCE on a Debian 11 server is very straightforward.
-[Clone tpotce](https://github.com/telekom-security/tpotce), change the username & password in the config file, and run the installer.
+Installing TPot on a Debian 11 server is very straightforward.
+Clone TPot, change the username & password in the config file, and run the installer.
 I installed early in the evening of October 15th.

 This is my first time using TPot in a year or so, and I just learned of the dps.sh script.
 It's a nice overview.
 The Kibana dashboard seems updated, or more intuitive.
 I like it.
 I set up DNS for my honeypot of honeypot.diarmaidmcmanus.com, to make it really clear what's here.
 I also set rDNS the same way.